on myCWT Mobile

 We started working on multiple low-fidelity concepts and prototyped them.
 Our goal was to run a high-level assessment of our design ideas before development.
 We tested our concepts with potential users of this app who matched our business traveler personas.

-After each test, we adjusted the design according to the feedback, and tested again.
+After each test, we adjusted the design according to the feedback and tested it again.
 This iterative process allowed us to rapidly and effectively test our assumptions and improve.
-By the end of the design iteration process, we had a design concept that we were much more confident matched the users' needs.
+By the end of the design iteration process, we had a design concept that matched the users' needs.

 Methods and Tools